Do you have a technology addiction?

 8. Guilt can drive us to spend more.

 When your kids catch you staring at your phone the whole time they are playing sports, excelling at a dance recital, or singing their hearts out, you might take everyone out for an expensive meal to make up for it.
 Just unplug and enjoy the show.

 If your spending has put you in debt, the TDS ebook How to Conquer Your Debt No Matter How Much You Have can help you get out.
 We'll help you create a personalized debt pay off plan tailored to your debt, budget and lifestyle.

 9. It is easy to rely on technology to get your chores done.

 It is so easy to plop the kids down in front of a movie or show and know they will be distracted long enough to do the dishes, laundry, and straighten up.
 However, if you do this too much, you can miss out on fun times you could be having, like taking a walk around the block, going to the library, or just kicking a ball around in the backyard.
 Unplug once in a while; the dishes will wait.

 10. With everyone distracted by phones or computers, it is hard to have good old-fashioned family time.

 You may all have different schedules and even mealtimes can be a challenge.
 Make a firm rule that one meal a day or at least one meal a week is spent together, without smartphones or laptops or even the TV.
 Reconnecting with the ones you love the most is priceless.

 Technology is here to stay.
 Just don't let it overtake everything that matters to you.
-Learn to prioritize, set limits, and just unplug more in 2017.
+Learn to prioritize, set limits, and just unplug more this year.
 Now excuse me, I have to go buy minutes for my flip phone.